eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

 This starts two publishers in the iox-multi-publisher application and a subscriber in each of the other applications.
-The two publishers publish publish two independent counters.
-The data of bboth is made distinct by using an id, which has the values 1 and 2 respectively.
+The two publishers publish two independent counters.
+The data of both is made distinct by using an id, which has the values 1 and 2 respectively.
 ## Expected output

 The counters can differ depending on startup of the applications.